Lord of the Flies (1990 film): Production

 The filming was done on location at Portland Parish in Jamaica, particularly at Snow Hill and Frenchman's Cove, in the summer of 1988.
 Additional filming locations included Hamakua Coast; Kaua'i; Hana, Maui (in Hawaii) and the Los Angeles County Arboretum and Botanic Garden.
+Harry Hook stated he selected Jamaica as the filming location because "it offered us the vegetation and long days of light that we required.
+Everyone was very, very helpful to us.
+I would definitely go back again."

 For a sequence filmed on the Hamakua Coast, it was determined that the child actors were too short to film shots where they needed to walk through long grass, so taller body doubles were instead used to film this sequence.
 A casting call was sent to find the body doubles, and they were all cast within forty-eight hours.
+Two weeks into filming, the production was disrupted by Hurricane Gilbert, which could not be ignored due to the wind blowing leaves off of the trees.
+In order to match with what had already been shot, a storm was written into the script, and the crew brought in wind generators to create the appearance of a storm.

 The child members cast were relatively inexperienced.
 Balthazar Getty (Ralph) and James Badge Dale (Simon) were the only child actors who went on to have successful acting careers, as with James Aubrey, who played Ralph, and Nicholas Hammond, who played Robert, in the film version of 1963.

 Screenplay

 The screenplay was written by producer Lewis M. Allen's wife, Jay Presson Allen, her last film work before her death in 2006.
 She was reportedly dissatisfied by the final product and had her name removed and had the screenplay credited to the pseudonym Sara Schiff.

-The trick in adapting, Allen said in a 1972 interview with The New York Times, "is not to throw out the baby with the bath water.
+The trick in adapting, Allen said in a 1982 interview with The New York Times, "is not to throw out the baby with the bath water.
 You can change all kinds of things, but don't muck around with the essence".

+Soundtrack

+The film score borrows heavily from the seminal classical composition Le Sacre du Printemps (The Rite of Spring) by Igor Stravinsky.